cblanken/cblanken.github.io/content/blog/OverTheWireNatas.md

      http://natas4.natas.labs.overthewire.org
 ```

-The `curl` response should contain the following in the body with the password
+The `curl` response should contain the following body with the password to the
-to the next level.
+next level.

 ```html, hl_lines=15, linenostart=20
 <body>